Cultural Agenda in Santos has Virada SP, cinema and music

 comic book

 Do you know the textual genre called fanzine?
 To learn a little more, the Gibiteca de Santos hosts the event ‘A decade to the National Fanzine Day’, with a lecture by Gazy Andraus.
 The chat with the public will address what has been happening in Brazil (and in the world) about zines, artezines and biograficzines, in addition to arts, exhibitions, collections in fanzinotecas and ongoing research on the topic that the speaker has been promoting. .
-Gazy Andraus is a post-doctoral fellow at PPGACV at FAV-UFG (Scholarship holder PNPD-Capes), Doctor in Communication Sciences at USP, Master in Visual Arts at Unesp, author and researcher of comics and fanzines on fantastic-philosophical themes.
+Gazy Andraus is a postdoctoral fellow at PPGACV at FAV-UFG (Scholarship holder PNPD-Capes), Doctor in Communication Sciences at USP, Master in Visual Arts at Unesp, author and researcher of fantastic-philosophical comics and fanzines.

 Saturday (22).
 4:30 pm Santos comic book.
 Post 5 (Boqueirão edge).
 Free entrance.